John McClane: Die Hard

 At the beginning of the first film, New York City Police Department Detective John McClane is seen traveling to Los Angeles to attend a Christmas Eve party at Nakatomi Plaza, the workplace of his recently separated wife Holly Gennaro (Bonnie Bedelia); she and their two children, Lucy and John Jr., live in Los Angeles.

 Shortly after McClane arrives at the party, Hans Gruber (Alan Rickman), a recently excommunicated member of a radical West German political movement, initiates his plan to steal $640 million worth of bearer bonds stored in the Nakatomi Corporation's vault.
-Gruber and a legion of mostly European henchmen under his command take hostage the Nakatomi Corporation employees and Holly in a bid to conceal the theft under the guise of a failed terrorist act.
+Gruber and a legion of mostly European henchmen under his command take hostage the Nakatomi Corporation employees, including Holly, in a bid to conceal the theft under the guise of a failed terrorist act.

 McClane evades detection of the group and hides throughout Nakatomi Plaza, systematically killing the group members as he disrupts their plot.
 Gruber, aware of John's presence and his name, eventually identifies Holly as John's wife and takes her as his personal hostage.
 At the climax of the film, a badly injured McClane locates Hans and Holly near the vault on the 30th floor.
 Gruber is shot by McClane and falls through a shattered window, but manages to grab onto Holly's wristwatch.
 Gruber tries one last time to shoot them both, but McClane unstraps the watch and Gruber falls to his death.

 Die Hard 2

 In aftermath events of the first Die Hard, McClane transfers to the Los Angeles Police Department and is promoted to lieutenant.
 He dislikes his rise to national fame.
-Dialogue in the second film reveals that he was featured in People Magazine, did a spot on Nightline, and was referred to (by Colonel Stuart) as "the policeman hero who saved the Nakatomi hostages" along with a local news crew.
+Dialogue in the second film reveals that he was featured in People magazine, did a spot on Nightline, and was referred to (by Colonel Stuart) as "the policeman hero who saved the Nakatomi hostages" along with a local news crew.

 In Die Hard 2, on Christmas Eve, mercenaries seize control of Dulles International Airport 25 miles west of Washington, D.C.
 They take control of the airport's communications and threaten to cause plane crashes unless their demands are met.
-Holly is stranded, her plane circles overhead.
+Holly is stranded; her plane circles overhead.
 McClane discovers a conspiracy between the mercenaries and an active military unit to rescue a notorious dictator from being imprisoned for crimes against humanity.
 He foils their plans and provides a visual landing signal for the circling aircraft by exploding the plane the villains were using for their exit strategy.